Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <img width="800" alt="14" src="https://github.com/user-attachments/assets/e567af13-3c65-4805-b9e9-e84d0804d353">

-- In this step, we are going to block all incoming ping traffic and then observe what happens afterward
+- In this step, we are going to block all incoming ping traffic coming from the Windows Virtual Machine to the Linux Virtual Machine and then observe what happens afterward

 - Go ahead and jump straight into your Linux virtual machine in the Azure portal, hit the networking down arrow, then hit network settings
 <br><br>